UK Biodiversity Indicators 2020. Indicator C8 – Mammals of the wider countryside (bats) 2020

-These documents support response indicator: C8.
-Mammals of the wider countryside (bats).
-The documents include a fiche, datasheet and technical background document.
+These documents support state indicator C8 – Mammals of the wider countryside (bats).
+The documents include a datasheet and technical background document.

 Resource type Publication